lennemo09/2D-sin.py/README.md

 # 2D-sin.py
-A Python 2D physics and mathematical simulation engine made from scratch.
+A Python 2D physics engine made for fun.